TheDcoder/IRC-Bot-Base-for-AutoIt/README.md

 5. Built-in Authentication System
 6. Seperate file for easy bot configuaration.
 7. Felxible and highly modifiable.
-8. Does not require any other external software (exception for the !lucky command which uses IE).
+8. Does not require any other external software.

 ...etc...